oscr/raspberrypi_linux/README.md

     Poky (Yocto Project Reference Distro) 2.0.1 qemux86 /dev/ttyS0

     qemux86 login: root
     root@qemux86:~# helloworld
-    Hello IoT Tech Day!
+    Live long and prosper.

 ##Step 3: Building our distribution for Raspberry Pi
 In the final step we will now get our Linux distribution running on actual Raspberry Pi hardware.
 To do this we need a  __Board Support Package__ to provide hardware support.
 We can find this in the `meta-raspberryp` layer.
 We will also create another image to make our distribution run on hardware.

 __Hint__ You can search for available layers [here](http://layers.openembedded.org/)

+Go back to the `poky` directory (for me that's `/home/oscar/yocto/poky/`)

     cd ..

+Then we need to clone the `meta-raspberryp` layer.

-    git clone -b jethro git://git.yoctoproject.org/meta-raspberrypi
+    git clone --branch jethro --depth 1 git://git.yoctoproject.org/meta-raspberrypi

 If we check inside the meta-raspberrypi layer we will see that there are three available images.

     ls meta-raspberrypi/recipes-core/images/
     rpi-basic-image.bb  rpi-hwup-image.bb  rpi-test-image.bb

 We will base our new image on the `rpi-basic-image`

-    nano meta-iot-tech-day/recipes-core/images/rpi-iot-tech-image.bb
+    nano meta-squeed/recipes-core/images/rpi-squeed-image.bb

 Make sure the file contains:

-    require /home/oscar/yocto/poky/meta-raspberrypi/recipes-core/images/rpi-basic-image.bb
+    require recipes-core/images/rpi-basic-image.bb

-    IMAGE_INSTALL += " helloIotTech"
+    IMAGE_INSTALL += " helloSqueed"

-__NOTE__ Make sure to replace the full path above!

-Change directory to the `build` directory.
+Since we're changing target we'll setup a new build environment.

-    cd build
+    source oe-init-build-env build

-We will then add the Raspberry Pi layer
+We then need to add both our own layer `meta-squeed` and the `meta-raspberrypi` layer

     bitbake-layers add-layer $HOME/yocto/poky/meta-raspberrypi/
+    bitbake-layers add-layer $HOME/yocto/poky/meta-squeed/

-This means that your `conf/bblayers.conf` should now also have the `meta-raspberrypi` layer
+This means that your `conf/bblayers.conf` should now also have both layer added

     BBLAYERS ?= " \
       /home/oscar/yocto/poky/meta \
       /home/oscar/yocto/poky/meta-yocto \
       /home/oscar/yocto/poky/meta-yocto-bsp \
-      /home/oscar/yocto/poky/meta-iot-tech-day \
       /home/oscar/yocto/poky/meta-raspberrypi \
+      /home/oscar/yocto/poky/meta-squeed \
       "

-We are now ready to build our new image with hardware support.
+We are now ready to build our new image!

 If you have a __Raspberry Pi 1__ use the following command

-    MACHINE=raspberrypi bitbake rpi-iot-tech-image
+    MACHINE=raspberrypi bitbake rpi-squeed-image

 Otherwise if you have Raspberry Pi 2:

-    MACHINE=raspberrypi2 bitbake rpi-iot-tech-image
+    MACHINE=raspberrypi2 bitbake rpi-squeed-image

 While running bitbake you should notice that the `Build Configuration` has changed.
 For example: